UNBOOKABLE.

 SOHO, NOHO & NOLITA · NEW YORK CITY

 The ground floor is The Otter, chef Alex Stupak's seafood restaurant, and the second floor holds Sloane's cocktail bar.
 Travel and Leisure named it a Best New City Hotel and Conde Nast Traveler called it the best NYC boutique opening.
-With 25k Instagram followers against 97 rooms and a Category 8 Hyatt rate card that starts in the mid-$700s, the suites are the first thing to disappear on the booking calendar.
+With 25k Instagram followers against 97 rooms and a Category 8 Hyatt rate card that opens high, the suites are the first thing to disappear on the booking calendar.

 TIMESTAMPCHANNELENTRY